-One challenge to the team was that the project was constructed on a “postage-stamp” site with a zero lot line, making space extremely tight.
-DPR had to be creative when scheduling subcontractors.
-Just in time deliveries to the site were required, as there was nowhere to stage or store the materials.
+One challenge was that the project was constructed on a site with a zero lot line.
+DPR had to be creative when scheduling deliveries and more, so just-in-time deliveries were required as there was nowhere to stage or store materials.

-Another challenge to the project team was a four-month delay due to permitting issues and owner/tenant contractual negotiations.
-With the delay, the building enclosure activities had to be performed during the rainy season.
-Schedule activities had to be re-sequenced so that the building would be water-tight to proceed with drywall and other interior finishes.
-Despite these challenges DPR delivered another successful project, again exceeding the customer's expectations.
+Issues such as permitting created a four-month delay, which meant building enclosure activities had to be performed during the rainy season.
+So, DPR re-sequenced the schedule so that the building would be water-tight to proceed with drywall and other interior finishes.